To learn more about probiotics health benefits,

 9 Mitsuoka T. Asia Pac J Clin Nutr.
 1996;5(1):2–9

-The body’s digestive system extracts nutrients from food, which it uses for energy, growth and cell repair.
-The way it does this is complex, involving different organs, tissues and cells1.
+The body’s digestive system breaks nutrients from food into parts small enough to be absorbed and, which it then uses for energy, growth and cell repair.
+The way it does this is complex, involving different organs, tissues and cells.1

 This is the short version:

 That much everyone knows.
-But what you probably didn’t realize is that the entire digestive system is packed full of microorganisms, such as fungi, yeasts, archaea and most commonly, bacteria.2
+But what you probably didn’t realize is that your gut microbiome is packed full of microorganisms, including bacterias.2

 Did you know... ?